-We are proud to work with Genome Alberta to bring you this session of Science on Tap!
+We are proud to work with the University of Alberta Neuroscience Graduate Students' Association to bring you this session of Science on Tap!

-This event is pay-what-you-can to allow anyone to join in the conversation.
-A payment for your ticket will allow us to continue to ignite curiosity, inspire discovery, celebrate science and change lives through events like this.
+This event is FREE to allow anyone to join in the conversation.
+A donation for your ticket will allow us to continue to ignite curiosity, inspire discovery, celebrate science and change lives through events like this.

 What is Science on Tap?